Zinc Deficiency Symptoms, Diagnosis, and Treatments

 Adolescents will require zinc for their puberty growth, which generally occur between the age of 10–15 years.
 Even though the growth stops, zinc will be required to repair the damaged tissues.

 When these symptoms are exhibited, your doctor will recommend you test for zinc deficiency.
-For an accurate diagnosis of zinc deficiency, a previous health history will be required.
+A previous health history will be required to accurately diagnose zinc deficiency.

 If there is any underlying reason for zinc deficiency, it should be identified, and the diagnosis will depend on the history of the illness.

-The diet of the patient will also be enquired to ensure that the person consumes enough zinc-rich foods.
+The patient's diet will also be enquired about to ensure that the person consumes enough zinc-rich foods.

 Zinc deficiency can be treated with proper supplements.
 Foods like fortified cereals, chickpeas, oatmeal, milk, baked beans, yoghurt, oysters and other animal foods contain zinc.
 Research states that the consumption of animal foods increases the bioavailability of zinc.